 Rogue Trader (1999)

-The 1999 drama “Rogue Trader” is based on the true story of Nick Leeson, a rogue trader who brought down Barings Bank and caused losses in excess of £190 million.
+The 1999 drama “Rogue Trader” is based on the true story of Nick Leeson, a rogue trader who brought down Barings Bank and caused losses of over £190 million.

-This is one of the best movies about Wall Street because it’s a cautionary tale to anyone with ambitions in this industry: ethics are important for personal well-being and professional success.
+This is one of the best movies about Wall Street because it’s a cautionary tale to anyone with ambitions in this industry: ethics are essential for personal well-being and professional success.

 Trading Places (1983)

 The 1983 comedy “Trading Places” is a classic for those who enjoy movies about Wall Street.

 It tells the story of two men, socialites living on opposite ends of the socioeconomic spectrum (Dan Aykroyd and Eddie Murphy), whose lives are turned around after they’re unwittingly switched as part of a bet are orchestrated by two successful brokers.
 When it comes to understanding what life is like on Wall Street, this film couldn’t be more accurate: you can never predict how events will unfold.

 Martin Scorsese’s 2013 film based on the memoirs of Wall Street swindler Jordan Belfort may not be a comedy, but it is one of the most accurate depictions of what life on Wall Street might entail.